Renukb/Dice-Challenge/README.md

 2.Run  html file

-3. New dice number will roll everytime we refresh the page
+3.New dice number will roll everytime we refresh the page